secretnamebasis/secret-site/README.md

 # SECRET-SITE
 ## Intro
-This project is aimed at creating a very hardy and robust Go Fiber site that is integrated with DERO
+This project is aimed at creating a very hardy and robust [Go Fiber](https://gofiber.io/) site that is integrated with [DERO](https://dero.io)

 ## Arch
 The hefitest part of this project lies squarely on `GoFiber`

+The database is `bbolt`, an in app key/value store.

 The coolest feature included is the integration with `DERO`